onionshare/onionshare/docs/source/develop.rst

 Collaborating
 -------------

-OnionShare has an open Keybase team that we use to discuss the project, including asking questions, sharing ideas and designs, and making plans for future development.
+OnionShare has an open Keybase team to discuss the project, ask questions, share ideas and designs, and making plans for future development.
 (It's also an easy way to send end-to-end encrypted direct messages to others in the OnionShare community, like OnionShare addresses.)
-To use Keybase, you need to download the `Keybase app <https://keybase.io/download>`_, make an account, and `join this team <https://keybase.io/team/onionshare>`_.
-Within the app, go to Teams, click "Join a Team", and type "onionshare".
+To use Keybase, download the `Keybase app <https://keybase.io/download>`_, make an account, and `join this team <https://keybase.io/team/onionshare>`_.
+Within the app, go to "Teams", click "Join a Team", and type "onionshare".

 OnionShare also has a `mailing list <https://lists.riseup.net/www/subscribe/onionshare-dev>`_ for developers and and designers to discuss the project.

 Contributing code
 -----------------

-OnionShare source code is in this git repository: https://github.com/micahflee/onionshare
+OnionShare source code is to be found in this Git repository: https://github.com/micahflee/onionshare

 If you'd like to contribute code to OnionShare, it helps to join the Keybase team and ask questions about what you're thinking of working on.
-You should also review all of the `open issues <https://github.com/micahflee/onionshare/issues>`_ on GitHub to see if there are any that you'd like to develop.
+You should also review all of the `open issues <https://github.com/micahflee/onionshare/issues>`_ on GitHub to see if there are any you'd like to tackle.

-When you're ready to contribute code, open a pull request in the GitHub repository and one of the project maintainers will review it and possible ask questions, request changes, reject it, or merge it into the project.
+When you're ready to contribute code, open a pull request in the GitHub repository and one of the project maintainers will review it and possibly ask questions, request changes, reject it, or merge it into the project.

 .. _starting_development:

 Starting development
 --------------------

 OnionShare is developed in Python.
-To get started, you should clone the git repository at https://github.com/micahflee/onionshare/ and then consult the ``BUILD.md`` file.
+To get started, clone the Git repository at https://github.com/micahflee/onionshare/ and then consult the ``BUILD.md`` file.

-That file contains the technical instructions and commands necessary:
+That file contains the necessary technical instructions and commands:

 * Install dependencies for your platform
 * Run OnionShare from the source tree, without building a package